Mary O'Grady: Career

 She has been characterized by her strong position against progressive governments, which has elicited responses from people such as former US President Jimmy Carter, who wrote an article in response to O'Grady.
-She has been criticized for her support, through her columns, of the controversial privatization process in El Salvador.
+She has been criticized in the Salvadoran online newspaper Diario La Pagina for her support, through her columns, of the controversial and nepotistic privatization process in El Salvador.

 In an article published on The Wall Street Journal, she linked Iran with the government of Mexican President Andrés Manuel López Obrador citing "secret intelligence sources."
 The Mexican president publicly denied the contents of the article in a press conference, characterizing the article as false information.